 Regular exercise, consisting of cardio and strength-training, might limit muscle loss while you lose weight, which might enhance the look and tone of your skin.
 Quick walking, jogging, swimming, biking and aerobics count as cardiovascular exercise.
 When attempting to reduce weight, aim for 60 minutes, 5 days a week.

-Strength-training, that includes lifting weights, using resistance bands and yoga, builds muscle.
+Strength-training, that includes lifting weights, using resistance bands, builds muscle.
 Exercise all your major muscles– arms, back, legs, butt, shoulders– twice a week.
 For best results and better skin, work your muscles to the point of failure.
 For instance, use weights that are heavy enough that your last representative with each set is nearly impossible to finish.